 See the full list of energy auditor skills.

-Over half of Energy Auditors have graduated with a bachelor's degree.
-In fact, it seems 40.2% of people who became a Energy Auditor earned a bachelor's degree.
-When it comes down to graduating with a master's degree roughly 15.0% in this career have them.
-If you're wanting to pursue this career, it seems it may be possible to be successful with a high school degree.
-In fact, most Energy Auditors have a college degree.
-But about one out of every six Energy Auditors didn't attend college at all.
+Before becoming an energy auditor, 58.0% earned their bachelor's degree.
+When it comes down to graduating with a master's degree, 8.5% energy auditors went for the extra education.
+If you're wanting to pursue this career, it may be possible to be successful with a high school degree.
+In fact, most energy auditors have a college degree.
+But about one out of every seven energy auditors didn't attend college at all.

-Those Energy Auditors who do attend college, typically earn either Business degrees or Mechanical Engineering degrees.
-Less commonly earned degrees for Energy Auditors include Legal Research And Advanced Professional Studies degrees or Environmental Control Technologies/Technicians degrees.
+Those energy auditors who do attend college, typically earn either business degrees or mechanical engineering degrees.
+Less commonly earned degrees for energy auditors include environmental science degrees or environmental control technologies/technicians degrees.